11 Features

 • directfb: Include DirectFB support.

-• ext2: Include tools for supporting for devices with internal HDD/Microdrive for storing files (instead of Flash only devices).
+• ext2: Include tools for supporting devices with internal HDD/Microdrive for storing files (instead of Flash only devices).

 • gobject-introspection-data: Include data to support GObject Introspection.